-In October 2016 SyndicateRoom investors helped Itchy Fish Film is producing The Bromley Boys, a heartwarming film about the worst football team in Britain and the young boy determined to take them to the top.
+In October 2016 SyndicateRoom investors helped Itchy Fish Film secure £492,500 to produce The Bromley Boys, a heartwarming film about the worst football team in Britain and the young boy determined to take them to the top.

 The Bromley Boys is a funny yet touching coming of age football memoir played out to the sights and sounds of late-60s/early-70s Britain.
 Adapted from the hilarious novel by Dave Roberts, it recounts the author’s highs and lows supporting his beloved Bromley FC through their worst ever season.